The bypass with sleeve gastrectomy procedure, also known as SADI-S, is a promising bariatric surgery procedure.

 - One re-operation

-To put this into perspective, at one year, a similar group (sample size and BMI range) of patients with obesity would be expected to have lost:
+To put this into perspective, prior to this, a group of patients with obesity and a similar BMI range would be expected to have lost:

 - 48% of excess weight following a sleeve gastrectomy